 This site is not supported by any establishment other than my own.
 Please see my disclosure to satisfy your curiosity.

 Seventeen years ago, it seemed obvious to me – join the Navy.
 Back then the motto was, Accelerate Your Life.
 I took that hook, line, and sinker.
 Was my four-year contract everything I expected?
 All.
 The.
 No.

-Change is Hard just like Boot Camp
+Change Is Hard Just Like Boot Camp

-This was our instructors (aka RDCs) form of entertainment: watch recruits workout.
-Up until that point in my life I avoided all things that hinted at athletic ability.
+This was our instructors (RDCs) form of entertainment: watch recruits workout.
+Up until that point in my life I avoided athletics.
 Boot camp turned into a special kind of torture because of the painful fact that I volunteered for it.

 Good Doesn’t Guarantee Happiness